Efficiency in Digital Economies -- A Primer on Tokenomics: Introduction

-In this primer we would like to shed light into these novel concepts and to provide a comprehensive overview.
-Stepping back from the hype, we want to provide a clear understanding of the concept and power of \emph{Tokenomics} without having to know the details of DLT.
-Some readers will be surprised at the opportunities it opens up for a more efficient, incentive aligned and democratic economy.
+In this work we would like to shed light into these novel concepts for a non-cryptographic audience and to provide a clear understanding of the concept and power of \emph{Tokenomics} and its importance for the emerging \emph{digital socio-economy}, while providing only necessary technical details of DLT.